 About World Diabetes Day

 In 1991, World Diabetes Day was established by the International Diabetes Federation and the World Health Organisation in response to growing concerns about the escalating health threat posed by diabetes.
-The day aims to promote the importance of taking coordinated and concerted actions to confront diabetes.
-The theme for World Diabetes Day 2020 is The Nurse and Diabetes.
-The campaign aims to raise awareness around the crucial role that nurses play in supporting people living with diabetes.
+Diabetes affects 8.5% of the total adult population.
+The 2022 theme is ‘Access to Diabetes Care’, and argues that:

-To download World Diabetes Day’s wonderful collection of resources, please visit: https://worlddiabetesday.org/resources/
+To download World Diabetes Day’s comprehensive resources including social media tookits, please visit: https://worlddiabetesday.org/